 Now, Griffin has completed a Doctorate of Education in organizational leadership and development, training organizations across the globe on the importance of moving away from "the way we've always done it" mentality.
 He speaks about the Sofa Super Store fire and has helped with massive reforms in how firefighters are trained as well as how executives lead their teams.
-Griffin has dedicated his life to spreading the message of change to all types of organizations including for-profit, non-profit, and public service.
+Griffin has dedicated his life to spreading the message of change to all types of organizations.

 As a child, Griffin was a puny kid who wasn’t taken seriously.
 He took up baseball and was told he would never get off the bench.
 With characteristic defiance and discipline, he trained hard, earned a scholarship to The Citadel, where he played baseball for four years.
 He graduated with a Bachelor of Science in education.
 He went on to play minor league baseball for two seasons in the Frontier League, where he was awarded the Fran Riordan Leadership Award for his community service.
 He returned to The Citadel following this to coach baseball.

-He continued his athletic pursuits by competing in bodybuilding events, where he was crowned state champion in 2006.
-He then went on to fight professionally in mixed martial arts and finished his career with a match against UFC fighter Houston Alexander.
+David continued his athletic pursuits by competing in bodybuilding events, where he was crowned state champion in 2006.
+He then went on to fight professionally in mixed martial arts from 2007 to 2010 and finished his career against Ultimate Fighting Championship (UFC) fighter Houston Alexander.
 After MMA, Griffin competed in marathons and Ironman Triathlons.
 He was a rider in the Brotherhood Bicycle Ride that stretched more than 1,700 miles from Naples, Florida to Ground Zero in honor of the 10-year anniversary of 9/11.
-Today, Griffin is an avid cross fitter, yoga practitioner, and surfer.
+Today, Griffin focuses his exercise on functional training, yoga, swimming, biking, and running.